lonelynerd/gonta-bot/README.md

 ## A Discord bot which looks stunning, but is actually pretty dumb.

 Discord description :
->"🇬🇧 - Limits access to some rooms according to a message number / score.
+>🇬🇧 - Be active, get roles, do more in the server.
+It's that simple.
 >
->🇫🇷 - Limite l'accès à certains salons selon un nombre / score de messages"
+>🇫🇷 - Sois actif, obtiens des rôles, et accèdes à plus de fonctionnalités.
+C'est aussi simple que ça.

 For now, I only upload the main file and the config file to edit some parameters.
 You can use it as a template for another bot if you want.